49 Best Philosophy Books of All Time for Beginners

 “Putting yourself in the place of others…is what thinking ethically is all about.”

-Why it’s Great: Princeton professor Peter Singer’s book will transform the way you think about giving.
+Why it’s Great: This is one of the best philosophy books for people who want to think beyond their own lives and seriously consider their obligation to help out fellow human beings.
+In it, Princeton professor Peter Singer offers an excellent introduction to the argument for spending our time and resources to assist those most in need.
 Through a compelling moral argument, Singer shows us why and how we can all do more to help alleviate unnecessary suffering and death in this world.

 “To complain is always non-acceptance of what is.”